onepanelio/core-docs/docs/deployment/public/gke.md

 GKE automatically adds GPU device plugins to GPU nodes, so you do not have to set the `--gpu-device-plugins` flag.
 :::

-3. Populate `params.yaml` by following the instructions in the template, you can also refer to [configuration files](/docs/deployment/configuration/files) for more detailed information.
+3. Populate `params.yaml` by following the instructions in the template, and referring to [configuration file sections](/docs/deployment/configuration/files#sections) for more detailed information.

 :::tip
 It is highly recommended that you commit `params.yaml` file into a private repository and encrypt it with [BlackBox](https://github.com/StackExchange/blackbox) or use a secret management service like [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/), [AWS Secret Manager](https://aws.amazon.com/secrets-manager/), [GCP Secret Manager](https://cloud.google.com/secret-manager) or [HashiCorp Vault](https://www.vaultproject.io/).